Ghalam611/SmartHabit/README.md

 2️⃣ Mark Habit as Completed

-Select a habit by ID
+Select a habit by number

 Enter hours completed today